Czx-ustc/Czx-ustc.github.io/_pages/about.md

 <div style="font-size: 18px; line-height: 1.7;">
+  <p><strong>2026.03:</strong> 🎉🎉 “VCR: Variance-Driven Channel Recalibration for Robust Low-Light Enhancement” was accepted by IEEE Transactions on Circuits and Systems for Video Technology.</p>

   <p><strong>2026.03:</strong> 🎉🎉 “GLASS: Geometry-aware Local Alignment and Structure Synchronization Network for 2D-3D Registration” was accepted by IEEE Transactions on Circuits and Systems for Video Technology.</p>

   <p><strong>2026.02:</strong> 🎉🎉 “Rethinking 2D-3D Registration: A Novel Network for High-Value Zone Selection and Representation Consistency Alignment” and “GeoGuide: Hierarchical Geometric Guidance for Open-Vocabulary 3D Semantic Segmentation” was accepted by CVPR 2026.</p>